hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 Some of the work you will do in the course involves collaboration; at other times collaboration may be allowed but not required; while at others it may not be allowed.
 Here are the rules for collaboration on each kind of work you do:

 + *Mechanism Portfolio*: You may collaborate with others, but your writeup must be your own.
 You may not copy someone's work and submit it as your own, nor may you copy the ideas from someone and simply change how it's presented (or change wording).
-+ *Checkpoints*, *AEPs*, and *ACS exam*: No interactions at all with another person or with unauthorized sources on the internet is allowed.
++ *Checkpoints*, *IPs*, and *ACS exam*: No interactions at all with another person or with unauthorized sources on the internet is allowed.
 Any evidence of using information from another person or source will be investigated as academic dishonesty.

 ### Resources you can and cannot use when submitting graded work